tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 I find this code very clear!
 We start with an initial state of `ppa`.
 For each of the `newactives`, if it is an extension, language or package we check whether it is supported, and if not then we `throwError`.
-If it is a dependency then we check some condition, and if it fails then we `throwError`.
+If it is a dependency then we check a mergeability condition, and if it fails then we `throwError`.
 If the condition succeeds then we insert a new key-value pair into the state.
 Simple.

 (The `get` is a bit sad all down at the bottom on its own.
 If you really don't like it you can use `execState` instead of `evalState`.)

+## Conclusion

+Instead of remembering how to use a plethora of increasingly complicated iteration combinators, we can instead remember how a small collection of monads or monad transformers work (especially monads for state, exceptions and streaming), and stick to the simple and obvious iteration combinators `for_`, `for` and `forever`.